navidrome/website/content/en/docs/Developers/translations.md

 // Import your new file at the top of the `index.js` import xx from './xx'

-// Add new languages to the object bellow addLanguages({ pt, xx })
+// Add new languages to the object below addLanguages({ pt, xx })
 ```